-• The disputed domain name is confusingly similar to the protected mark
+1. The disputed domain name is confusingly similar to the protected mark

 According to the Complainant, the Respondent's registered disputed domain name is identical, or - at least - confusingly similar, to the Complainant's trademarks "INTESA SANPAOLO" and "INTESA".
-Essentially, <INTESASANPALO.XYZ> exactly reproduces the Complainant's well-known trademark "INTESA SANPAOLO", with the mere omission of the letter "O" in the mark's verbal portion "SANPAOLO".
-This, according to the Complainant, represents a clear example of typosquatting.
+Essentially, <INTESASANPAOLOSECURE.COM> exactly reproduces the Complainant's well-known trademark "INTESA SANPAOLO", with the mere addition of the term "SECURE", which is merely descriptive.

-· Respondent does not have any rights or legitimate interest in the disputed domain name
+2. Respondent does not have any rights or legitimate interest in the disputed domain name

 The Complainant argues that the Respondent has no rights on the disputed domain name, and any use of the trademarks "INTESA SANPAOLO" and "INTESA" has to be authorized by the Complainant.
-Nobody has been authorized or licensed by the above-mentioned banking group to use the disputed domain name.
+Nobody has been authorized or licensed by the abovementioned banking group to use the disputed domain name.

-The disputed domain name does not correspond to the name of the Respondent and, to the best of the Complainant's knowledge, the Respondent is not commonly known as "INTESASANPALO".
+The disputed domain name does not correspond to the name of the Respondent and, to the best of the Complainant's knowledge, the Respondent is not commonly known as "INTESASANPAOLOSECURE".

-• The disputed domain name has been registered and is being used in bad faith
+3. The Disputed Domain Name has been registered and is being used in bad faith

-The Complainant claims that the disputed domain name was registered and is used in bad faith.
-The Complainant's trademarks

-"INTESA" and "INTESA SANPAOLO" are distinctive and well known all around the world.
-The fact that the Respondent has registered a domain name that is confusingly similar to them indicates that the Respondent had knowledge of the Complainant's trademark at the time of registration of the disputed domain name.
+The Complainant claims that the disputed domain name, which is currently passively held, was registered and used in bad faith.
+The Complainant's trademarks, "INTESA" and "INTESA SANPAOLO", are distinctive and well-known worldwide.
+The fact that the Respondent has registered a domain name that is confusingly similar to them indicates that the Respondent knew of the Complainant's trademark at the time of registration of the disputed domain name.

-The Complainant contends it is evident from a basic Google search in respect of the wordings "INTESA" and "INTESA SANPAOLO", the same would have yielded obvious references to the Complainant.
+The Complainant contends it is evident from a basic Google search concerning the wordings "INTESA" and "INTESA SANPAOLO" the same would have yielded obvious references to the Complainant.
 This raises a clear inference of knowledge of the Complainant's trademark on the part of the Respondent.
 Therefore, it is more than likely that the disputed domain name would not have been registered if it were not for Complainant's trademark.
-This is clear evidence of registration of the disputed domain name in bad faith.
+This is evidence of registration of the disputed domain name in bad faith.